 Yes, we will continue to conserve and utilise our available stocks of British wheat to ensure our Hovis British Famers loaf remains baked with flour from 100% British wheat.

-- 19. How else is Premier Foods committed to supporting British farmers?
+- 19. How else is Hovis committed to supporting British farmers?

 Wherever possible, we prefer to source ingredients, products and services from UK producers and suppliers.
 In fact, we spend over £1.3 billion annually with around 4,000 suppliers of which 82% is with UK producers and suppliers, equivalent to over £1.0 billion annually.

 Do you have a product query or complaint?